Pokute/TopGeorgist/Plan.md

 		* Sells seeds
 		* Has property "money"
 		* Has limited inventory
-	* Rent office
-		* Used to reserve land
-		* Used to pay rent
-	* Government building
-		* Player spawns here
-		* Has an account for each player
-		* Player can collect money in account.
-		* Accounts gets equal % of all rent collected from rent office.
 	* Plots
 		* Player can plant seeds
 		* Seeds grow into food after some time.